lvh/exponent/docs/auth.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The client logs in by calling ``LoginWithSession`` with the user's
 identifier and a valid session identifier.
-It returns a new session
+It returns a token and a
-identifier.
+new session identifier.
 The client stores the new session identifier.

-This invalidates the old session identifier.
+The client calls ``LogIn`` with its tokens, possibly only the session
+token.
+The client is then logged in.

+The old session identifier is invalidated after a single use.

 .. autoclass:: LoginWithSession